Amish Guy: Plot

 The Griffin family decide to travel to the Six Flags amusement park.
-When Peter is barred from riding The League of Extraordinary Gentlemen roller coasters because he is too overweight, he becomes disappointed.
+When Peter is barred from riding The League of Extraordinary Gentlemen-themed roller coasters because he is too overweight, he becomes disappointed.
 Peter's friends Joe and Quagmire then convince him to go on a diet in order to be able to ride the coaster.
 He is unable to lose any weight and decides to wear a girdle instead.
 The family then travels to Ohio in order to ride a new roller coaster called The Holocaust.
 This time Peter is allowed to ride the roller coaster, but it is unable to make it up the first hill, and collapses under his weight.

 As the family begin driving home, the car suddenly breaks down in Amish country, with no mechanic or any signs of modern civilization in sight.
 The family approaches a group of Amish workers, asking if they can stay in the workers' village for the weekend.
 When Meg complains about the lack of electricity and other modern conveniences, a local Amish boy named Eli decides to take her on a tour of the village.
 The pair then begin to kiss, but the boy's overprotective, abusive, fanatical, and strict father Ezekiel interrupts them, and instructs the two never to see each other again over fears that Meg may corrupt his son.
-Upon hearing of this, Peter tries to talk to Ezekiel by introducing him to rock music with the song "Highway to Hell", but unintentionally turns the Amish community against him, prompting them to demand that the Griffin family leave, arranging for two horses to pull the car back to their home.
+Upon hearing of this, Peter tries to talk to Ezekiel, but unintentionally turns the Amish community against him after trying to introduce Ezekiel to rock music with the song "Highway to Hell", prompting him to demand that the Griffin family leave, arranging for two horses to pull the car back to their home.
 Eli decides to follow Meg, and the group then returns to Quahog.

-Later that day, the Amish follow the family to Quahog and vandalize the Griffins' home – painting "Ye Suck" and doing all of the outside chores – prompting Peter to declare war against the group.
+Later that day, the Amish follow the family to Quahog and vandalize the Griffins' home – painting "Ye Suck" and doing all of the outside chores – Furious, Peter declares war against the group.
 A battle ensues, with both sides equally matched.
 Peter and Ezekiel then have a fist fight in order to settle the matter on their own, but Eli stops his father and tells him that he is truly in love with Meg.
 Eli decides to stay in Amish country, and tells Meg that it is his true home.
 The two then embrace in one final hug.
 Peter and Ezekiel call a truce, deciding to remain friends and making plans to visit each other.